 Core Major Units

 BUS4000 Organizational and Management Theory 3

 BUS4040 Legal and Ethical Dimensions of Business 3

 BUS4100 Management Accounting 3

 BUS4108 Corporate Financial Management 3

 BUS4200 Enterprise Information Management Systems 3

 BUS4208 Global Operations Management 3

 BUS4400 Marketing Planning and Analysis 3

 BUS4980 Business Policy (Capstone) 3

-Total Core I Units 24
+Total Core Units 24

-In addition to Core courses, all MBA students are required to take an additional twelve (12) graduate units.
-Students may concentrate in one of three fields of study: Finance, Human Resource Management, or Marketing.
-Students must take at least three courses (9 units) from one of the concentration areas listed.
-The fourth course can be any three (3) unit BUS graduate elective approved by the graduate program advisor.
-Students desiring a broader study can elect to pursue a general concentration and select any electives approved by the graduate program advisor.
+In addition to Core courses, all MBA students are required to take an additional 12 graduate units.
+Students concentrating in Finance, Human Resource Management, or Marketing must take at least 9 units from the approved course list for the chosen concentration.
+The remaining 3 units may be satisfied by any BUS graduate elective approved by the graduate program advisor.
+Students concentrating in Media and Promotion must take all 12 units from the approved course list for that concentration.
+(Please note that acceptance into the Media and Promotion concentration requires satisfaction of additional criteria.)
+Students desiring a broader study can elect to pursue a general concentration and select any 12 units of electives approved by the graduate program advisor.